arancia313/ARK-4-A3/README.md

 - ARK does not delete itself.

-- This may look like some version of Dark Alex's OE or some official release from the ark 4 team, but just know this is a fanmade, unofficial, maintained and forked version of ark 4.
+- This may look like some version of Dark Alex's OE (Maybe M33) or some official release from the ark 4 team, but just know this is a fanmade, unofficial, maintained and forked version of ark 4.
 Just know that official development from the ark 4 team has shifted to ark 5 entirely, but know that this is not official.
 This version is made to keep ark 4 alive.
 </p>